ryanestanton/I-Spent-That/README.md

 ## Budgeting Application Project
 Code Copied From Tutorial : https://github.com/somvirs57/javascript_beginner_projects/blob/main/Expense%20tracker/index.html
-(example code (copied from tutorial to show how it works and can run))
+(example code -- copied from tutorial to show how it works and can run)

+Code run on mac by opening HTML file in Google Chrome